-Everyone supervising medication needs to ensure that: the right child has the right medication; and the correct dose; by the right route (for example, oral or inhaled); at the right time; and that they note when the medication has been administered.
+Everyone supervising medication needs to ensure that: the right child has the right medication; and the correct dose; by the right route (for example, oral or inhaled); at the right time; and that they complete all required information in the school's Administration of Medication forms.

-Staff can ask for a medication authority to be provided by the prescribing doctor to assist them with safe supervision of medication.
+The First Aid Officer can request a medication authority to be provided by the prescribing doctor to assist them with safe supervision of medication.
 This can be requested for over the counter medication as well as prescription-only medication.
 If a medication authority is not provided, staff should have written instructions from the parent or doctor.
 In all cases the instructions must match those on the pharmacy label.

 A student should not take his or her first dose of a new medication at school.
-Instead the student should be supervised by the family or health professional in case of an allergic reaction.

-A parent whose child has been prescribed behaviour modification medication (eg Ritalin) will need to discuss the administration of the medication with the class teacher.
+A parent whose child has been prescribed medication with side effects that may include changes in mood or behaviour should discuss the administration of the medication with the class teacher.

-If the medication is to be administered outside school hours (eg. before school) and it is missed then the class teacher must be notified as soon as possible.
+If the medication is to be administered outside school hours (eg. before school) and it is missed, the school must be notified as soon as possible.